librenms/librenms/doc/Support/Add Support for a new OS.md

 #### New OS definition

-You then need to declare the new OS in the definition file located here:
+You need to declare the new OS in the definition file located here:

 ```bash
 includes/definitions.inc.php